AmrShams9/Beaver-s-Choice_Multi-Agent-System/README.md

 The agents will process the request step by step.

-The system will return one of:
+The system returns one of:

-✅ A successful order confirmation.
+✅ Successful order confirmation

-⚠️ A clarification request.
+⚠️ Clarification request

-❌ An error message with reason (stock/delivery issue).
+❌ Error message (stock/delivery issue)

 🏗️ System Architecture